-Stirling Range National Park encloses the only major mountain range with in the southern half of Western Australia.
-The rugged peaks, which rise to more than 1000 metres above sea level, feature stark cliff faces, sheltered gullies, magnificent views and a rich diversity of unique and colourful wildflowers.
-The park is one of the world’s most important areas for flora, with 1500 species - many of which grow nowhere else, packed into its boundaries.
+Stirling Range National Park encloses the only major mountain range within the southern half of Western Australia.
+The rugged peaks, which rise to more than 1000m above sea level, feature stark cliff faces, sheltered gullies, magnificent views and a rich diversity of unique and colourful wildflowers.
+The park is one of the world’s most important areas for flora with 1500 species, many of which grow nowhere else, packed within its boundaries.

 The Stirling Range Drive winds through the heart of the park and offers ever-changing views of rugged peaks, each with its unique character.
 This 42km drive, on mostly unsealed roads graded for two-wheel drive, stretches from the Western Lookout near Red Gum Spring to the Eastern Lookout below Bluff Knoll.
 Take a break in the drive to enjoy sweeping vistas from Central Lookout or a picnic in shady woodlands at White Gum Flat.

 Walking is an ideal way to discover the rugged beauty and enchanting wildflowers of the Stirling Range.
 There are established walks up Bluff Knoll, Mt Trio, Mt Toolbrunup, Mt Hassell, Talyuberlup Peak and Mt Magog.
 All walks are steep and have uneven surfaces.
 Wear boots or sturdy footwear, weatherproof clothing and sun protection.
 Take plenty of food and carry two to three litres of drinking water per person for half to full day walks.
 Several walks have a picnic area at the start.